PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/if_statements.md

 ```
 `answer==42` is the condition - which MUST be put in parentheses.

-When the thread of control reaches if statement, the condition is evaluated - if the condition evaluates to the Boolean value `1`, or `true`, then the following code block is executed.
+When the thread of control reaches the if-statement, the condition is evaluated - if the condition evaluates to the Boolean value `1` , or `true` , then the code-block is executed.

-The compiler should not allow you to have a condition that will not evaluate to a `bool`.
+The compiler should not allow you to have a condition that will not evaluate to a `bool` .

 In this example, the code-block contains only a single statement and the `{}` are not required, as shown here:
 ```{code-block} c++